San Gabriel Mountains

-The San Gabriel Mountains (Sierra de San Gabriel) are a mountain range located in northern Los Angeles County and western San Bernardino County, California, United States.
+The San Gabriel Mountains (Sierra de San Gabriel) are a mountain range located in Los Angeles and San Bernardino counties, California, United States.
 The mountain range is part of the Transverse Ranges and lies between the Los Angeles Basin and the Mojave Desert, with Interstate 5 to the west and Interstate 15 to the east.
 The range lies in, and is surrounded by, the Angeles and San Bernardino National Forests, with the San Andreas Fault as its northern border.

 The highest peak in the range is Mount San Antonio, commonly referred to as Mt.
 Baldy.
 Mount Wilson is another notable peak, known for the Mount Wilson Observatory and the antenna farm that houses many of the transmitters for local media.
 The observatory may be visited by the public.
-On October 10, 2014, President Obama designated the area the San Gabriel Mountains National Monument.
-The Trust for Public Land has protected more than 3,800 acres of land in the San Gabriel Mountains, its foothills and the Angeles National Forest.
+On October 10, 2014, President Barack Obama designated the area the San Gabriel Mountains National Monument.
+The Trust for Public Land has protected more than 3,800 acres of land in the San Gabriel Mountains, its foothills, and the Angeles National Forest.

 Geography

 Much of the range features rolling peaks.
 The range lacks craggy features, but contains a large number of canyons and is generally very rugged and difficult to traverse.
-The San Gabriel Mountains are a large fault block that was uplifted and then dissected by numerous rivers and washes.
+The San Gabriel Mountains are composed of a large fault block between the San Andreas Fault Zone to the north, and the San Gabriel Fault and the Sierra Madre-Cucamonga Fault Zones to the south.
+This tectonic block was uplifted during the Miocene and has since been dissected by numerous rivers and washes.